pigoz/effect-crashcourse/README.md

 [![Open in StackBlitz](https://developer.stackblitEffect.com/img/open_in_stackblitz_small.svg)](https://stackblitEffect.com/github/pigoz/effect-crashcourse?file=001-basic.ts)

 ### Questions?

-Feel free to open an issue with ideas for improvement or contributions.
+Feel free to open an issue with ideas for improvement, questions, or contributions.

 #### Contributors

 Feel free to open a PR to improve the content.